The talks were expected to begin in Brisbane on Thursday, before heading south to Sydney and then concluding in Melbourne on the Saturday.

 However hundreds of people signed an online petition against Ms Hirsi Ali's speaking tour.

-"Against a backdrop of increasing global Islamophobia, Hirsi-Ali's divisive rhetoric simply serves to increase hostility and hatred towards Muslims," the petition, posted on Change.org, said.
+"Against a backdrop of increasing global Islamophobia, Hirsi-Ali's divisive rhetoric simply serves to increase hostility and hatred towards Muslims," .

 Ms Hirsi Ali has repeatedly criticised radical Islamists and sharia law and wants moderate Muslims to reform their religion - a stance that has put her at odds with many Muslim women.